EMIR Regulation

 EMIR applies not only to Financial Counterparties ("FCs") as regulated entities, but it also extends the supervisory remit of the Central Bank to Non-Financial Counterparties ("NFCs"), the vast majority of which have not had any previous interaction with the Central Bank.

-In order to fulfil our obligations as national competent authority, we have set up an EMIR Unit to ensure that we are operationally prepared for the implementation of EMIR.
-The supervision of EMIR compliance for existing regulated counterparties will be conducted by the sectoral supervisory areas and the EMIR Unit will supervise NFCs which are not subject to other Financial Regulations.
+The supervision of EMIR compliance for existing regulated counterparties is conducted by the sectoral supervisory areas and the EMIR & SFTR Supervision Team supervise NFCs which are not subject to other Financial Regulations.

-If you have a query in relation to EMIR please consult the Questions and Answers as well as those already published by ESMA and the European Commission.
+If you have a query in relation to EMIR REFIT please consult ESMA EMIR Reporting.
 If your question is not covered please contact [email protected]